Unity-Billal-mesloub/runtime-spec/README.md

 Runtime developers can build runtime implementations that run OCI-compliant bundles and container configuration, containing low-level OS and host-specific details, on a particular platform.

-## Contributing

-Development happens on GitHub for the spec.
-Issues are used for bugs and actionable items and longer discussions can happen on the [mailing list](#mailing-list).

-The specification and code is licensed under the Apache 2.0 license found in the [LICENSE](./LICENSE) file.

 ### Discuss your design

 The project welcomes submissions, but please let everyone know what you are working on.